RnR-2018/Deep-learning-with-PyTorch-and-GCP/Step00_set_up_GCP/README.md

 <br>

 Configure the VM according to your needs.
 Most configurations can be modified after the intialization.
+**You will probably need a VM without GPU and a VM with GPU.
+The following settings are for the VM without GPU.**

 - The region and zone probably doesn't matter.
 - Please select the computational resources (number of CPUs and amount of memory) according to your needs.
 In this case we selected 4 CPUs and 26 GB memory.
 You might want larger memory depending on your project.
 - Also note that on the upper right corner there is an estimation of the monthly cost based on your current configuration.
 That gives you a rough idea on how you want to manage your budget.